amypeniston/codeschool-shaping-up-with-angular/README.md

 Where our application components live.
 They make our code more maintainable, testable and readable.
 Also where we define dependencies for our app.

 It's best to split modules up by functionality.
 For example, `app.js` includes the top level module which is attached to `<html>` via ng-app, whereas `products.js` includes all of the directives relating to products.
-Don't forget to link the addition modules via `<script>` tags and to require them as dependencies within the main app module definition.
+Don't forget to link the additional modules via `<script>` tags and to require them as dependencies within the main app module definition.

 *Creating Modules*